Herc53/test_codeowners/README.md

 This will be a test file to verify if CODEOWNERS works.

-1. Direct edit by Herc53
+1. Direct commit by Herc53
+2. Direct commit by non-owner after CODEOWNERS is enabled.